gubedev/gubedev/README.md

 - 👋 Hi, I’m @gubedev
 - 👀 I’m interested in javascript, python and .net projects.
-- 🌱 I’m currently learning aws serverless.
+- 🌱 I’m currently learning AWS Serverless.
-- 💞️ I’m looking to collaborate on javascript, python and .net project
+- 💞️ I’m looking to collaborate on JavaScript, python and DotNet project
 - 📫 How to reach me sending email to gustavo.benitez.developer@gmail.com

 <!---